kinghendrix10/wesplit-demo/README.md

 ## Output
 - Enhanced receipt (`enhanced.jpg`) is saved in `preprocessed`folder
 - OCR text ourput (`enhanced.txt`) is saved in `output` folder
+- GPT-4 Vision enhanced text output (`gpt4_enhanced.txt`) is saved in `output` folder

+## GPT-4 Vision Integration
+This project now includes integration with GPT-4 Vision.
+After extracting text using Tesseract OCR, the original image and the extracted text are sent to GPT-4 Vision for further analysis.
+This helps in correcting errors, filling in gaps, and providing additional context to the extracted text.

 Enjoy!